Hygienic macro: Criticism

 Hygienic macros offer safety and referential transparency at the expense of making intentional variable capture less straight-forward.
 Doug Hoyte, author of Let Over Lambda, writes:

 Many hygienic macro systems do offer escape hatches without compromising on the guarantees that hygiene provides; for instance, Racket allows you to define syntax parameters, which allow you to selectively introduce bound variables.
-Gregg Henderschott gives an example at Fear of Macros of implementing an anaphoric if operator in this way.
+Gregg Hendershott gives an example at Fear of Macros of implementing an anaphoric if operator in this way.